EnterpriseDB/barman/new_docs/user_guide/recovery.rst

-To successfully recover from a block-level incremental backup, you must specify the ``local_staging_path`` in the global/server configuration or use the ``--local-staging-path`` option with the barman recover command.
+To successfully recover from a block-level incremental backup, you must specify the ``local_staging_path`` in the global/server configuration or use the ``--local-staging-path`` option with the barman restore command.
 Failing to do so will result in an error, as Barman cannot automatically determine a suitable staging location.